 For example, as a contribution to the directory, a great company could commission a new artwork or support a voluntary group's activity.

 Finally, in the national conversation of England, the only story we ever hear is that London and the Home Counties are enterprising and creative.
 We are told that people and places in England's north depend on them for subsidies.

 The "northern powerhouse" is part of this story.
-It says that we are a problem that needs to be fixed by politicians, civil servants, academics, charity workers, bankers, trade union officers, people from "think tanks" and more, who are all based in London and the Home Counties.
+It says that we are a problem that needs to be fixed by politicians, civil servants, academics, charity workers, bankers, trade union officials, people from "think tanks" and more, who are all based in London and the Home Counties.

 Quite rightly, those people only really care about London and the Home Counties, because that is where they work, bring up families and make their lives.
 They visit the places we care about on day trips when they have to.